msainsburydale/NeuralEstimators.jl/docs/src/index.md

 # NeuralEstimators

-Neural estimators are neural networks that transform data into parameter estimates, and they are a promising recent approach to inference.
+Neural estimators are neural networks that transform data into parameter point estimates, and they are a promising recent approach to inference.
 They are likelihood free, substantially faster than classical methods, and can be designed to be approximate Bayes estimators.
-Uncertainty quantification with neural estimators is also straightforward through the bootstrap distribution, which is usually computationally intensive to sample from but which is essentially available "for free" with a neural estimator.
+Uncertainty quantification with neural estimators is also straightforward through the bootstrap distribution, which is essentially available "for free" with a neural estimator.

 The package `NeuralEstimators` facilitates the development of neural estimators in a user-friendly manner.
-The package facilitates neural estimation for arbitrary statistical models, which is made possible by having the user implicitly define their model by providing simulated data (or by defining a function for data simulation).
-Since only simulated data is needed, it is particularly straightforward to develop neural estimators for models with existing implementations, possibly in other programming languages (e.g., `R` or `python`).
+It caters for arbitrary models by having the user implicitly define their model via simulated data.
+This makes the development of neural estimators particularly straightforward for models with existing implementations (possibly in other programming languages, e.g., `R` or `python`).
+A convenient interface for `R` users is available [here <TODO>](TODO).

 ### Getting started